Make Your Workplace Sustainable: 9 Initiatives for an Eco-Friendly Office

 Promote biking and walking to work by providing secure bike storage, shower facilities, and locker rooms for employees.
 You can also organize events like “Bike to Work Day” or walking challenges to further encourage active transportation.

-6. Improve Indoor Air Quality
+Improve Indoor Air Quality with Plants and Ventilation

 Good indoor air quality leads to a healthier, more productive workplace.
 Poor air quality causes allergies, headaches, and breathing problems.

-Low-VOC Paints and Materials
+Use Low-VOC Paints and Building Materials

 Use low-VOC (volatile organic compound) paints and materials to reduce harmful chemicals in the air.
 VOCs cause indoor air pollution and can damage your health.